rusthero/BiomeCompass/CONTRIBUTING.md

 - Report bugs or suggest features by creating an issue in the [issues](https://github.com/rusthero/BiomeCompass/issues) section of the repository.
 - Provide [translation files](https://github.com/rusthero/BiomeCompass/tree/main/src/main/resources/lang) with pull
   requests or from [Discord](https://discord.com/invite/5C6JgvmwUe).
-Also we have an issue label for language support.
+Adding a new language requires nothing more than creating the said file on `/resources/lang` folder.
+We also have an issue label, which is `language support`.
 - Contribute code by creating a pull request with your changes.
 Please make sure to follow the coding style guidelines.
 - Improve the documentation by making updates to the readme or other relevant documentation files.